 Topics: Coding and Math

 Games are at the core of the CodeMonkey learning experience.
 If you want online STEM programs for elementary students all the way to middle schoolers, CodeMonkey’s intuitive curriculum teaches block-based, text-based, and advanced coding through an educational game-based environment.
-If your kid loves a challenge in the form of games, this program is a great fit.
+Most importantly, if your kid loves a challenge in the form of games, then this program is a great fit.

 Price will depend on the number of students using the platform and is available upon request.